 The law treats the purported victim Deanna as harshly as Jason who disseminated the photo, likely without his now former girlfriend’s permission.
 What was believed to be a harmless prank is really a situation where all the teens involved could be facing serious felony charges.

 The pornography laws did not anticipate a future issue in which electronic dissemination of inappropriate photographs between teens would be treated as serious criminal penalties.
-A 40 year old pedophile collecting pictures of naked children and a teenage kid making a dumb decision to forward a picture of his bare bottom can both be prosecuted for child pornography.
+A 40 year old collecting pictures of underage children and a teenage kid making a dumb decision to forward a picture of his bare bottom can both be prosecuted for child pornography.